Master-O/Master-O/README.md

 - 👋 Hi, I’m @Master-O
 - 👀 I’m interested in ...
 Creating my Own Video Game.
 - 🌱 I’m currently learning ...
-C+/C# & Japanese.
+Python & Japanese.
 - 💞️ I’m looking to collaborate on ...
-Coding for my game.
+Coding & Programming.
 - 📫 How to reach me ...
 Would be Best to send a DM.

 <!---